athul/blog/content/blog/probot/index.md

 ##### Redelivering Webhook⤴️
 We can view all the webhooks of any event triggered by the Repository and we can redeliver them by going to **Settings->Developer Settings->GitHub Apps->"Your app name"->Advanced Tab** in your profile.
  #### Commenting on PRs
-If you check the app settings in GitHub for your app, you can see that the app also works for Pull Requests.
-This is due to the edit on `app.yml` file before registering our app.
+We need to add an extra permission for our App to comment on PRs, we can provide that by going to `Settings->Develope Settings-><Your_app_name> -> Permissions and Events -> Pull Requests` Provide the read and Write Access.
-Now we need to edit the `index.js` to add this before the last '}'
+Now we need to edit the `index.js` to add this before the last `}`
 ```js
 //index.js
 app.on('pull_request.opened', async context =>{